gabrielcuvillier/arxwasm/README.md

 You may also use the game demo, available from the publisher.
 For the purpose of testing this port, it is a reasonable choice.

-All information can be found here (including where to find the demo): http://wiki.arx-libertatis.org/Getting_the_game_data
+All information can be found here, including where to find the demo: http://wiki.arx-libertatis.org/Getting_the_game_data

 * Extract game content